d6lts/backup_migrate/README.txt

   server has gone away", use the "backup_migrate_backup_max_time" variable to adjust the timeout.
-Before doing this, check to see what PHP's "max_execution_time" is set to, then set the "backup_migrate_backup_max_time" variale to a higher number, e.g. if max_execution_time is 180 (seconds) try setting backup_migrate_backup_max_time to 240 seconds / 4 minutes, or 300 seconds / 5 minutes
+Before doing this, check to see what PHP's "max_execution_time" is set to, then set the "backup_migrate_backup_max_time" variable to a higher number, e.g. if max_execution_time is 180 (seconds) try setting backup_migrate_backup_max_time to 240 seconds / 4 minutes, or 300 seconds / 5 minutes